golanlevin/DrawingWithMachines/machines/hp7550a/README.md

 | STOP BITS                | 1          |

-On the computer side, here are the CoolTerm settings for communication with the HP7550A:
+On the computer side, here are the CoolTerm settings for serial communication with the HP7550A:

 ![coolterm_hp7550a.png](img/coolterm_hp7550a.png)

 The *vpype* SVG-to-HPGL workflow includes built-in calibration information for the HP7550A, which is accessed using the flag: `--device hp7550`.
-Valid *vpype* arguments for `pagesize` on the HP7550A are:
+Valid *vpype* arguments for `--page-size` on the HP7550A are:

 * `ansi_a` or `letter` or `a`
 * `ansi_b` or `tabloid` or `b`